facebookresearch/cop3d/README.md

 Make sure the setup is done and the dataset is downloaded as per above.

 There are multiple ways to access the dataset.
 We recommend using PyTorch3D data loaders.
-In particular, the example below uses `SqlIndexDataset` class, which will be released in PyTorch3D v0.7.4.
+In particular, the example below uses `SqlIndexDataset` class available in PyTorch3D v0.7.4 or newer.
-Until that happened, you can either build PyTorch3D from github source or use the legacy JSON format (see below).
 As a basic example, the following code creates a dataset object with filters on category and subset (in this case, training set of dogs for the manyview protocol):

 ```python